 The filmmakers brought two villains to the table with this movie.
 Naturally, this meant that there were also two climaxes, one for each villain.
 Unfortunately, I had issues with both scenes.
 The first was the final fight between Wonder Woman and Cheetah.

-I thought the climactic fight between Wonder Woman and Cheetah was dumb, as it immediately undermined what the filmmakers setup earlier about Wonder Woman’s new suit, making it basically useless.
+I thought the climactic fight between Wonder Woman and Cheetah was dumb, as it immediately undermined what the filmmakers set up earlier about Wonder Woman’s new suit, making it basically useless.
 I also thought the CGI that went into making Cheetah did not look very good, and I did not think the scene had anywhere near the emotion that it should have had, given the focus given to the stories of the two characters fighting each other.
 Then there was the climax for Maxwell Lord, which felt entirely anti-climactic.
-I liked most of the movie that led up to these two scenes, but I did not think these scenes stuck their respective landings.
+I liked most of the movie leading up to these two scenes, but I did not think these scenes stuck their respective landings.

 Grade: C+ (78pts)

 The last movie was good.
 Not amazing, not great, just good.
-I will not go into detail on that movie, as you can read my full review of it—wink, wink—but I unfortunately thought Wonder Woman 1984 was a bit of a step down.
+I will not go into detail on that movie, as you can read my full review of it—wink, wink—but I unfortunately thought Wonder Woman 1984 was a bit of a step-down.
 Do not get me wrong, this movie was not without its share of strengths.
 The stone was an artifact that introduced plenty of chaos, as well as moral and ethical dilemmas.
 I also liked the two antagonists and I liked the difficult place that the stone put Diana in, as she had to decide between her own happiness and being the hero the world needed her to be.
 This was a very difficult decision after how lost and lonely she had been over the past several decades, and it made Diana feel more human and complex than she did in the last movie.
 These things were interesting, but the movie unfortunately had its share of issues as well.